What Are Saline Implants

 Although saline implants have a silicone elastomer shell, the implant itself is filled with a sterile saline solution rather than a silicone gel.
 During breast augmentation surgery, saline implants are inserted into the body in their empty form, and then filled with the saline solution once they are in place.
 Should these implants rupture, the body will naturally absorb the saline solution without any negative health complications.

 Saline implants are available to women 18 and older for breast augmentation, and to women of any age for reconstructive breast surgery.
 The size of saline implants ranges from 120cc (cubic centimeters) to 960cc ; however, a patient wanting implants larger than 850cc will need custom implants.
-Saline implants differ in terms of their shell surface (i.e. smooth or textured), profile, shape (anatomical or round), and shell viscosity.
-At Cosmetic Surgery Associates, with offices in Bethesda, Maryland, and McLean, Virginia, both Dr. Franklin Richards, M.D., and Dr. Dean Jabs, M.D., have high levels of knowledge and experience working with saline implants, and will work with you to ensure that you select the ideal size and type of implant to achieve the best possible surgical results.
+Saline implants differ in terms of their profile, shape (anatomical or round), and shell viscosity.
+At Cosmetic Surgery Associates, located in Bethesda, MD, both Dr. Franklin Richards, M.D., and Dr. Dean Jabs, M.D., have high levels of knowledge and experience working with saline implants, and will work with you to ensure that you select the ideal size and type of implant to achieve the best possible surgical results.

 Reasons To Choose Saline